 Finally we note that ram-pressure effects on the cold gas component are not included in our model.
-Such effects are expected (e.g. Bekki 2014) and are indeed observed in high density regions (e.g. Crowl et al. 2005; Fumagalli et al. 2014).
-In future work, we will use the local background environment of galaxies (§S16.1) to handle cold gas stripping as well.
+Such effects are expected (e.g. Bekki 2014) and are indeed observed in high density regions (e.g. Crowl et al. 2005; Fumagalli et al. 2014) but they require more extreme conditions than the effects considered in this section.

-S16.5 Tidal disruption of galaxies
+S1.15.2 Tidal disruption of galaxies